 To improve query performance, the results of all

-GET requests are cached for a certain amount of time:
+GET requests are cached for a certain period of time:

 10 minutes for authorization data.